lumenlearning/pbj-docker/README.md

 - Next we want to install Multisite which is required for Pressbooks.
 Unfortunately this isn't something that can be part of the Docker container as it requires WP as well as local tweaks.
     - Go to Tools > Network Setup in WP and click Install
     - Take note of correct settings for your WP install at ~/Sites/pbj
-    - Update your wp-config-local with the correct multisite values provided
+    - Update your `wp-config-local.php` with the correct multisite values provided
     - Update .htaccess file with correct values provided
     - After updating if you refresh WP you may be booted out, once you log back in Multisite should be enabled (you can see this if you look in main menu and you have option to add a new site)
 	- Install Pressbooks plugin from Plugin options (in Admin settings, all plugins should already be there that we part of repo)